dvolk/simplefb/README.md

 # simplefb

-simplefb is a demo of a flask and html-based file browser - no javascript used
+simplefb is a demo of a flask and html-based file browser

 <img src="https://i.imgur.com/jn0lQ6Q.png">